Extended Security Maintenance

 Yes.
 Ubuntu ESM is available for UA-I Essential, Standard and Advanced customers.
 For more information on levels please visit our pricing page.
-Existing UA customers can request their credentials through the Canonical support portal.
+Existing UA customers can retrieve their credentials through the Ubuntu Advantage portal.

 How can we ensure the security of our Ubuntu systems after the end of Standard Security Maintenance?